drhelius/grpc-demo/README.md

 gRPC uses [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) (*protobuf* files) to define the structure for the data you want to transfer.

-There are four services in this demo.
-All of them use gRPC to communicate with each other.
-They are all written in Go.

 ### Protocol Buffers

-Before diving into the services let examine the *protobuf* files that define all the *messages* used in this demo.
+Before diving into the code let examine the *protobuf* files that define the API used in this demo.
 There is a shared Git repository where all proto files are defined:

 - [grpc-demo-proto](https://github.com/drhelius/grpc-demo-proto)

 This Git repo stores the proto files for all the services in the demo.
-Some services (*Account* and *Order*) in this demo work like composites.
+Some services (*Account* and *Order*) work like composites.
 This mean they will aggregate information from other services (*User* and *Product*).
 In order to do that they share some common types.
 Sharing a repo with all the proto files let you share types between different proto files easily.

-Sharing a Git repo for protos or creating a repo for each service is a difficult and hairy discussion.
-This demo will stick with only one repo for simplicity.
+If you need to share data types, sharing a Git repo for all services or creating a repo for each service is a difficult and hairy decision.
+This demo will stick with a single repo approach for simplicity.

 There is a directory for each service in the repo.
 In each directory there is a proto file describing the data types that will be used in the service.
 This is the *User* proto file: